MD-CWI/afivo-streamer/README.md

 [Afivo](https://github.com/jannisteunissen/afivo).
 A 2D, a 3D and a cylindrical
 model are included.

+## News/updates

+* In November/December 2018 I (Jannis) am planning to improve this code a bit so that it becomes easier to write custom user applications.

 ## How to use

 ### Step 1: Get the code